Black-hole evaporation for cosmological observers: Introduction

-In the present work, we are interested in the Vaidya-de Sitter spacetime \citep{mallett1985radiating}, which describes a black hole emitting or accreting photons immersed in a universe dominated by a positive cosmological constant.
-Following the approach used in \citep{hiscock1981models, hiscock1981modelsII}, an evaporation model for black holes in a de Sitter background is constructed and the evolution of the compact objects is analyzed from the perspective of cosmological observers, which comove with the expansion of the spacetime.
-In this framework, Hayward's works \citep{hayward1994general, hayward1996gravitational, hayward1998unified, hayward2009local} provide an important tool as dynamical spacetimes, such as Vaidya-de Sitter, can be thermodynamically treated (to some extent).
+In this work, we are interested in the Vaidya-de Sitter spacetime \citep{mallett1985radiating}, which describes a black hole emitting or accreting photons immersed in a universe dominated by a positive cosmological constant.
+Following the approach used in \citep{hiscock1981models, hiscock1981modelsII}, an~evaporation model for black holes in a de Sitter background is constructed and the evolution of the compact objects is analyzed from the perspective of cosmological observers, which asymptotically comove with the expansion of the spacetime.
+In this framework, Hayward's works \citep{hayward1994general, hayward1996gravitational, hayward1998unified, hayward2009local} provide an important tool as dynamical spacetimes, such as Vaidya-de Sitter, can be thermodynamically treated.
 Underlying this proposal is the fact that the dynamics of a PBH should assume neither a static nor a pure de Sitter description of the Universe.
-These two scenarios are considered to be the extremes of a spectrum of possible PBH models based on FLRW cosmology.
-To see how the usual Eq.~\eqref{typical_time_frame} might fail, we propose to explore the other side of the spectrum, where the expansion rate is maximized.
-The discrepancies between the models are expected to become more pronounced in the future, when the de Sitter description should be more appropriate.
-Furthermore, cosmological observers are privileged, in the sense that the evaporation of PBHs, as seen from Earth, can be effectively modeled by the framework established by these observers.
+These two scenarios are considered to be the extremes of a spectrum of possible PBH models based on FLRW~cosmology.

+To examine the limitations of the standard evaporation timescale in Equation~\eqref{typical_time_frame}, we propose to explore the other side of the spectrum, where the expansion rate is maximized.
+The~discrepancies between the models are expected to become more pronounced in the far future, when the de Sitter description should be more appropriate.
+Furthermore, cosmological observers hold a privileged status in this framework.
+The~process of PBH evaporation observed from Earth can be effectively described using the reference frame established by these asymptotically comoving~observers.

-Our approach is explored and compared with the conventional static framework, challenging previously established results.
-Anticipating some key findings of the present work, we demonstrate that the timescales of black-hole evaporation can exhibit significant dependence on the choice of a cosmological observer.
-Notably, we identify scenarios in which the evaporation is decelerated, with some black holes never completely evaporating when the process is measured using a cosmological time.
+Anticipating some key findings of the present work, our approach is explored and compared with the conventional static framework, challenging previously established results.
+We demonstrate that the timescales of black-hole evaporation can exhibit significant dependence on the choice of a cosmological observer.
+Notably, we identify scenarios in which the evaporation is decelerated, with~some black holes never completely evaporating from the perspective of certain cosmological~observers.

-\section{Cosmological observers in Vaidya-de Sitter}
+\section{Cosmological Observers in Vaidya-De~Sitter}